facebook/sapling/hgsubversion/help/subversion.rst

       joe = Joe User <joe@example.com>

+    Some Subversion conversion tools create revisions without specifying an author.
+Such author names are mapped to ``(no author)``, similar to how ``svn log`` will display them.

   hgsubversion.defaulthost
     This option specifies the hostname to append to unmapped Subversion usernames.
 The default is to append the UUID of the Subversion repository